Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/NSFW Help.md

 # NSFW

-*All commands in this module requires an **NSFW enabled channel**.
+**NOTE:** All commands in this module requires an **NSFW enabled channel**.
 Certain tags have been blacklisted for the sake of the viewer and/or due to Discord's ToS.
-All tags must be put in the format the APIs requires*
+All tags must be put in the format the APIs requires

 >**Yandere**